aevivas/aws-tag-compliance-tf-deployments/README.md

 In addition for a particular resource, you can define *addtional_tags* tags to checks or define *ignored_tags* to ignore a particular tag.

-You needed to create a file named `.default_tags.yml` with the following content:
+You needed to create the file `.default_tags.yml` with similar content as shown below:

 ```
 default_tags: